KevinJustinYu/Stock-Market-Analysis/README.md

 A neural net is being implemented using PyTorch, to allow for continuous daily training rather than training on the entire market for a single day.
 This could potentially outperform XGBoost.

+# Contribute
+If you think this is interesting and you would like to contribute, let me know!

 # License